NXT TakeOver (2014)

-The 2014 NXT TakeOver was the inaugural NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
-The event aired exclusively on the WWE Network and took place on May 29, 2014, at NXT's home arena, Full Sail University in Winter Park, Florida.
+NXT TakeOver was a 2014 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental territory, NXT.
+It was the inaugural NXT TakeOver event and took place on Saturday, May 29, 2014, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+The event aired exclusively on the WWE Network.

 Five matches were contested during the main broadcast and one match prior to the televised portion of the show.
 The main event was the first high-profile NXT Championship defense in Adrian Neville's title reign after winning the championship at NXT Arrival as he wrestled Tyson Kidd.
 In another prominent match, the tournament finals for the vacant NXT Women's Championship was contested as Charlotte defeated Natalya to win the title.

 Production

 Background

+The inaugural NXT TakeOver event was held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.

-In 2012, WWE restructured their NXT brand from being a reality-based competition television show to a developmental territory for their main roster.
-In February 2014, the promotion held its first live special for NXT that was uniquely titled Arrival, which was also the very first event to air live on WWE's online streaming service, the WWE Network, which launched three days earlier.
-The promotion scheduled their next WWE Network event for NXT as an event called TakeOver.
-It was scheduled to be held on May 29, 2014, at NXT's home arena, Full Sail University in Winter Park, Florida.
+In 2012, the professional wrestling company WWE restructured its NXT brand from being a reality-based competition television show to a developmental territory for their main roster.
+In February 2014, the promotion held its first livestreaming special for NXT that was uniquely titled Arrival, which was also the very first event to air live on WWE's online streaming service, the WWE Network, which launched three days earlier.
+The promotion scheduled its next WWE Network event for NXT as an event called TakeOver.
+It was scheduled to be held on Saturday, May 29, 2014, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.